Site Loader

 FAQ (Frequently Asked Questions)

-Is African art a good hedge against inflation?
+• Is African art a good hedge against inflation?
 Yes, high-quality physical art has historically maintained value during market volatility, and the African sector is currently outperforming many traditional indices.

-What is the best way to ship art to the US?
+• What isWhat is the best way to ship art internationally?
 Always use specialized art couriers.
-We provide end-to-end logistics with full insurance for all US-bound acquisitions.
+We provide end-to-end global logistics with comprehensive insurance for all international acquisitions, ensuring seamless delivery from the continent to your collection, wherever you are.

-How do I verify an artist’s “hype” vs. real value?
+• How do I verify an artist’s “hype” vs. real value?
 Check their inclusion in museum shows and their “sell-through” rate at major auction houses like Sotheby’s or Christie’s.

 Why trust our expertise?
 AfricArtMarket is the leading online authority for African art appraisal.
 Providing continuous market analysis since 2015, we help collectors secure their investments and accurately value their heritage in today’s global market.